 Inspired by the Foundation for Individual Rights in Education (FIRE) which ranks US institutions for their commitment to freedom of speech, we assessed all UK universities using a traffic-light ranking system.
 Each university and students’ union was given an individual ranking, based on an assessment of their policies and actions.

-The institution was then given an overall ranking, based on the two component rankings.
+In the Free Speech University Rankings (FSUR) each institution was given an overall ranking, based on the two component rankings.
 Those universities ranked “red” overall are actively censoring speech and expression, including bans on particular political parties, newspapers or ideas.

 An “amber” institution chills speech and expression through excessive regulation.
 This includes restrictions on “offensive” or “controversial” speech and expression.
 A “green” institution does not restrict or regulate student speech and expression, other than speech that is unlawful.